ggml-org/LlamaBarn/readme.md

 - Lightweight -- `~12 MB` or `~6 MB` zipped
 - Curated model catalog
-- Model configurations that adapt to device's memory and GPU
+- Model configurations that adapt to your device's memory and GPU
-- Basic Web UI for interacting with running models
+- Basic web UI for interacting with running models
 - Familiar REST API for developers

 ## How it works